Gigaspaces/xap-docs/site-hugo/content/release_notes/lifecycle.markdown

 ## Spring Framework Support

 GigaSpaces supports Spring Framework version 4.3.x.
-Backwards compatibiity is based on the Spring policy descrbed on the [Spring Framework Versions](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-Versions) page for the Spring project.
+Backwards compatibility is based on the Spring policy described on the [Spring Framework Versions](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-Versions) page for the Spring project.